ruairif/ahrs/README.rst

 The XBow Nav440 AHRS system for measuring yaw, pitch, roll, acceleration, heading and angular rate

+The Sony PlayStation Move controller.
+This games controller comes equipped with a Kionix KXSC4 accelerometer, an STMicroelectronics LY5250ALH gyroscope for yaw measurements and an STMicroelectronics LPR425AL gyroscope for roll and pitch measurements as well as an AKM Semiconductor AK8974 magnetometer.
 Installing
 ----------
 To use this library the host computer needs to have support for communicating